nackless/Beverage-Story/src/pages/posts/Creating-your-brand.md

 ---
+title: Creating your brand
+description: This is a trial post to check it it works
+pubDate: 2024-12-15T00:00:00.000Z
+author: analytical bull
 tags:
   - Life lessons
   - trial
-layout: ../../layouts/PostLayout.astro
-title: Creating your brand
-description: This is a trial post to check it it works
-pubDate: 2024-12-15T00:00:00.000Z
-author:
-  - analytical bull
+slug: "04"
 ---

 Life is more about realizing that all that looks difficult is no more difficult than difficult can be.
 What is the worse case scenario?